bears-space/bears-space.github.io/README.md

-# website
+# BEARS Website
-The website for BEARS
+The website for BEARS, the *Berlin Experimental Astronautics Research Student Team*.